axibase/atsd-use-cases/research/sf-call-center/README.md

 an analyst could determine the amount of time that any given call is likely to take, and then cross reference call volume numbers to staff numbers to determine the capacity of the call center at any given time and make informed decisions about times to increase or decrease operator numbers based on the results.
-Determining thresholds of caller patience is an essential first step in streamlining a company's workflow and demonstrates the intrinsic value of maintaining robust operations data.
+Determining thresholds of caller patience is an essential first step in streamlining a company's workflow and demonstrates the intrinsic value of maintaining detailed operations data.

 Seeing the different kinds of business optimization possible from easy to collect data such as these, corporate motivations to employ analysts and implement data solutions capable of increasing overall profitability are not simply understandable, but required to maintain a